MedatechUK/Medatech.APY/docs/cl.md

     )
 ```
-Then we can run the check method to check for new files the folder.
+Then we can run the check method to check for new files in the specified folder.
 ```python
 fs.check()